 QuickBooks Online uses the ‘Detail Type’ column to add subcategories to your chart of accounts.
 Your accounting software may use a different naming convention for this function, but the functionality will be the same.

 Using subcategories allows more detailed tracking and reporting.
-This improves the accuracy and usefulness of your business’s financial data.
+This improves the accuracy and usefulness of your financial data.
 It also improves your financial statements and reports.

 Chart of Accounts: List of Common Categories

 Most accounting platforms provide a template chart of accounts with the five main account types above.
-They also include extra subcategories that fit your business type, size, and niche.
+They also include extra subcategories that fit your type, size, and niche.

-Here’s an explanation of some of the most commonly used categories businesses use in their chart of accounts.
+Here’s an explanation of some of the most commonly used categories use in their chart of accounts.

 Remember: you are free to create whatever categories you like.
 The goal is to create a chart of accounts that gives you the financial data and reports you need.
 It should also be simple, efficient, and easy to manage.